gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

 - [ ] Verify that a user can access the "Trust" screen
 - [ ] Verify that a user cannot create/delete/update a trusted cluster.

-## Locks
-Checking that you can view, create, and delete locks.

-- [ ] Existing locks listing page.
-  - [ ] It lists all of the existing locks in the system.
-  - [ ] Locks without a `Locked By` and `Start Date` are still shown with those fields empty.
-  - [ ] Clicking the trash can deletes the lock with a spinner.
-  - [ ] Table columns are sortable.
-  - [ ] Table search field filters the results.
-- [ ] Adding a new lock. (+ Add New Lock).
-  - [ ] Target switcher shows the locks for the various target types (User, Role, Login, Node, MFA Device, Windows Desktop, Access Request).
-  - [ ] Target switcher has "Access Request" in E build but not in OSS.
-  - [ ] You can add lock targets from multiple target types.
-  - [ ] Adding a target disables that "add button".
-  - [ ] You cannot proceed if you haven't selected targets to lock.
-  - [ ] You can clear the selected targets prior to creating locks.
-  - [ ] Proceeding to lock opens an animated slide panel from the right.
-  - [ ] You can remove lock targets from the slide panel.
-  - [ ] Creating a lock with message and TTL correctly create the lock.
-  - [ ] Create a lock without message and TTL, they should be optional.

-## Enroll new resources using Discover Wizard
-Use Discover Wizard to enroll new resources and access them:

-- [ ] SSH Server
-- [ ] Self-Hosted PostgreSQL
-- [ ] AWS RDS PostgreSQL
-- [ ] Kubernetes
-- [ ] Windows Desktop Active Directory

 ## Teleport Connect

 - Auth methods